2025

 location: welserstr.
 5-7, Berlin-schöneberg

-On stage, an actor's technical performance is sculpted through movement, gesture, and vocal energy that reaches the back row.
+Refocus your skills for a different medium.
+On stage, an actor’s performance is shaped through movement, gesture, and vocal energy that reaches the back row.
 On camera, the frame tightens.
-The canvas shrinks to a close-up, revealing meaning through a subtle glance or a breath.
-Storytelling shifts to the inner life of the character, their thoughts and desires.
+The canvas shrinks to a close-up, revealing meaning through a glance, a breath, or a shift of attention.
+Storytelling moves inward, toward the character’s inner life—their thoughts, desires, and contradictions.
 As the saying goes, the camera doesn’t lie.
-An actor's performance should always be rooted in the character's given circumstances, objectives, and actions.
-But the lens demands a special degree of focus and honesty.

-Whether you’re preparing for film, television, or self-tapes, this course equips you with the tools to meet the camera with clarity and honesty so that it can capture your story.
+Whether you are preparing for film, television, or self-tape work, this course equips you with the tools to meet the camera with clarity, imagination, and honesty—so it can capture your story with precision and depth.

 Instructor: Adam Ludwig

 The course will be conducted in English.
-Students are encouraged to contribute ideas or ask questions in German or French.
 Copies of readings, assigned scenes, and plays will be provided.